csv2db/csv2db/README.md

                         The quote character on which a string won't be split.
   -a, --directpath      Execute a direct path INSERT load operation (Oracle
                         only).
+  --truncate            Truncate/empty table before loading.
+  -i, --ignore          Ignore erroneous/invalid lines in files and continue
+                        the load.
+  -l, --log             Log erroneous/invalid lines in *.bad file of the same
+                        name as the input file (this implies the --ignore option).
+  --case-insensitive-identifiers
+                        If set, all identifiers will be upper-cased.
+  --quote-identifiers   If set, all table and column identifiers will be
+                        quoted.
 ```

 # How to use csv2db